determined-ai/determined/docs/integrations/notification/zapier.rst

  Verifing the Signature
 ************************

-Refer to #. :ref:`Security and Signed Payload <webhook_security>` for the details behind verifing signature.
+Refer to :ref:`Security and Signed Payload <webhook_security>` for the details behind verifing signature.

-In Zapier, you can use **Code by Zapier** to compute signature based on payload and timestamp, then compare it with the signature in the request, to verify each request.
+In Zapier, you can use **Code by Zapier** to compute signature based on payload and timestamp, then compare it with the signature in the request to verify each request.

 Add a new action and choose **Code by Zapier**, select **Run Python** as an example.